shivajividhale/HW/HW4/README.md

 3) **Docker Deploy**:
 There are two repositories Blue Green as practiced before in this course.
-Same Docker file as that in App.git and same Deployment green blue slices as the ones used in HW.
+Same Docker file as that in App.git and same Deployment green blue slices as the ones used in Deployment HW.
 Here are the changes incorporated:

 Using a pre-push script:
 	#!/bin/sh